World Economic Forum, Annual Meeting Working Dinner

-The OECD Guidelines for Multinational Enterprises is an important tool to help build public trust in the private sector.
+The 2011 Update of the OECD Guidelines for Multinational Enterprises is an important tool to help build public trust in the private sector.
 The guidelines provide guidance to enterprises on how to behave at home and abroad to obtain the so-called “social license to operate”.
 The Guidelines cover all major areas of business ethics, including labour and human rights, anti-corruption, environment, consumer interests, disclosure and taxation.
 They incorporate the principle of due diligence in supply chains.

 And, most importantly, the Guidelines are applicable worldwide.
 Forty-four countries adhere to the Guidelines, including 10 partner countries outside the OECD membership, including Egypt, Tunisia and Morocco, while Jordan is expected to adhere in mid-2013.

 The obligation of adhering governments to establish National Contact Points to support implementation, and the multi-stakeholder proactive agenda - exemplified by the work on due diligence for responsible sourcing of minerals in conflict prone areas - make the Guidelines a very valuable tool for advancing responsible business conduct.
 National Contact Points indeed assist implementation by communicating the expectations of the adhering governments.
 They also provide a quite unique mediation and conciliation platform for resolving practical and specific issues arising from the activities of multinational enterprises.